spdk/spdk/doc/blob.md

 ~~~{.sh}
 struct spdk_blob
 ~~~
-This is an in-memory data structure that contains key elements like the blob identifier, it's current state and two copies of the mutable metadata for the blob; one copy is the current metadata and the other is the last copy written to disk.
+This is an in-memory data structure that contains key elements like the blob identifier, its current state and two copies of the mutable metadata for the blob; one copy is the current metadata and the other is the last copy written to disk.